codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 ## Require the service

 Now you can finally tell nodecg-io that you want to get access to a service using the `requireService` function.
-You'll have to pass your nodecg instance which is used to identify your bundle and the name of the service you want.
+You'll have to pass your NodeCG instance which is used to identify your bundle and the name of the service you want.
 In case of TypeScript you'll also need to provide the type of the service.

 === "TypeScript"